salesforce/lwc-rfcs/text/0000-spellcheck-global-attribute.md

 There is one specific case in which the proposed solution falls short:

-In the case of **1.2**, `spellcheck` attribute is set to true change, the browser default behavior is inherited (meaning the attribute should not to be present) it leaves one uncovered case in which a parent element has set the `spellcheck` attribute to `false`, and explicitly setting the attribute to `true` will override this inherited behavior:
+In the case of **1.2**, when the `spellcheck` attribute is set to true, it changes the browser default behavior, which is inherited (meaning the attribute should not to be present) and leaves one uncovered case in which a parent element has set the `spellcheck` attribute to `false`, and explicitly setting the attribute to `true` will override this inherited behavior:

 ```html
 <template>